-Julie joined REDRESS in 2018 as a Legal Officer.
-Prior to REDRESS, she worked as a Legal Officer for the International Co-Investigating Judge at UNAKRT for five years.
-She is an attorney at the French Bar and has an LLM in Human Rights, Conflict and Justice at SOAS, and a Masters in Public International Law at Paris 2 Panthéon-Assas.
+Julie is a legal advisor at REDRESS since 2018.
+Prior to REDRESS, she worked as a Legal Officer for the International Co-Investigating Judge at UNAKRT in Cambodia for five years.
+There, she worked on four different investigations relating to allegations of genocide, crimes against humanity and war crimes.
+Between 2011 and 2013, she practiced at the Paris (France) Bar for two years, where she represented asylum seekers and practiced criminal law, amongst others.
+She also worked on developing legislative frameworks for public private partnerships, and white collar crimes, as well as on regional human rights cases in West Africa.
+She has an LLM in Human Rights, Conflict and Justice at SOAS, and a Masters in Public International Law at Paris 2 Panthéon-Assas.

 Follow Julie on Twiter @JulieBardeche